hmrubai/socialite-with-lumen/README.md

 # Socialite with lumen

-It is a symple application where you will be able to learn how to use [Socialite](https://github.com/laravel/socialite) for social login.
+It is a symple application (boilerplate) where you will be able to learn how to use [Socialite](https://github.com/laravel/socialite) for social login.
 Though I am using return view, you will find a way out to attach social login with lumen.
 I have attached [Passport](https://github.com/dusterio/lumen-passport) for token baised authentication.

 N.B: If you need only token baised authentication you don't need to use [Socialite](https://github.com/laravel/socialite)